 Initially, Coopers beer was supplied only to private customers, not to public houses.
 However, its popularity grew making it necessary to move to larger premises.
 Thomas died in 1897 leaving the business to his four eldest surviving sons.
 Of his 19 children and two wives, one wife, seven sons and two daughters survived him.

 The business initially operated as a partnership but was incorporated in the 1920s.
-It’s now into its sixth generation as a family company.
+Coopers brewery is now into its sixth generation as a family company.
 Coopers claim still to make naturally conditioned ales and stouts using the same traditional brewing methods that Thomas did.